rotscher/emerging/README.md

   rewrites the original version in the pom which gets installed to the local maven repo

   _ch.rotscher.maven.plugins:install-version_override-plugin:0.2.0-SNAPSHOT:install_ (not yet released, see in oss snapshot repo)

+Release 0.1.1 (November 2012)

+* override _${project.version}_ on the fly
+    to activate that feature execute: _mvn clean install -Dversion.override=1.2.3-RC-5_

+Only works with Maven 3.0.3 - 3.0.5 (especially not with 3.0.2 or any previous versions)!
+Read this story about how all this stuff has been established: https://github.com/rotscher/emerging/wiki

 dependency-attach-plugin (maven-plugin)